BNasss/lambda-onCreate-bucket/README.md

 2.1 In the console go to CloudTrail and click on Trails at the left then create trail.

-2.2 Give a name to your new trail and disable Log file SSE-KMS encryption, then click on Next.
+2.2 Give a name to your new trail and disable Log file SSE-KMS encryption.

+2.3 Enable CloudWatch logs.

-2.3 Enable Management events and Data events then click next.
+2.4 Enable Management events and Data events then click next.

 Be sure to get the data event source from s3.

 ![diagram](s3dataevent.png)

-2.4 Review your trail configuration and click on create trail.
+2.5 Review your trail configuration and click on create trail.

 ## 3. Create a CloudWatch event rule for s3 event.